yi-huang-1/torchrdit/README.md

 ## Features

-The EM algorithms used in this package are Rigorous Coupled Wave Analysis (RCWA) and Rigorous Diffraction Interface Theory (R-DIT).
+The EM algorithms used in this package are **Rigorous Diffraction Interface Theory (R-DIT)** and **Rigorous Coupled Wave Analysis (RCWA)** .
 The solver is developed on an automatic differentiable framework (PyTorch) and is fully differentiable for more advanced applications.

 ---